ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 level: float
 ```

-Even if we don't immediately assign a value, we can still provide a type hint to indicate the intended usage of that variable.
+Even if we don't immediately assign a value, as in `level`,
+we can still provide a type hint to indicate the intended usage of that variable.

 ### Functions